 Smoking Tobacco

-Tobacco use is connected to a variety of serious health issues and is the leading cause of preventable death in North America.
+Tobacco use is connected to several serious health issues and is a leading cause of preventable death.

 Thinking about quitting, but not quite ready yet?

-• Call your healthcare provider’s office to see if they offer a quit smoking program.
-You can sign up and talk with someone about where you are at in your journey and learn more about what is available to help you quit, even if you’re just thinking about it right now!
+• Call your primary care provider to see if they offer a quit smoking program.
+You can sign up and talk with someone about where you are in your journey and learn more about what is available to help you quit, even if you’re just thinking about it right now!

-• Call Health Connect Ontario (formerly Telehealth) at 811 and start chatting with a quit coach.
+• Contact Health811 and start chatting with a quit coach.
 They can help you find resources and talk about where you are at, even if you aren’t ready to quit just yet.

 Ready to stop smoking?

-Quitting smoking can be difficult.
-You don't have to do it alone.
+Quitting smoking is the best thing you can do for your health.
+It can be difficult but you don't have to do it alone.
 Below are some resources and supports that can help.

 Stop smoking programs